The Church Fathers … in a Greek Orthodox icon

 “There is only one Physician –

 Uncreated and yet born;

 God-and-Man in One agreed;

 Jesus Christ, whom as Lord we know. – Ignatius, To the Ephesians, 7 (Andrew Louth).

 “Where the bishop is to be seen, there let all his people be; just as wherever Jesus Christ is present, we have the catholic Church.
 Nor is it permissible to conduct baptisms or love-feasts [the Eucharist] without the bishop.
 On the other hand, whatever does have his sanction can be sure of God’s approval too.” – Ignatius, To the Smyrnaeans 8 (Andrew Louth).

 “The bread which you do not use is the bread of the hungry; the garment hanging in your wardrobe is the garment of him who is naked; the shoes that you do not wear are the shoes of the one who is barefoot; the money that you keep locked away is the money of the poor; the acts of charity that you do not perform are so many injustices that you commit.” – Saint Basil the Great.

 “I beg you, remember this without fail, that not to share our own wealth with the poor is theft from the poor and deprivation of their means of life.
 We do not possess our own wealth but theirs.” – Saint John Chrysostom

 Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute, and a canon of Christ Church Cathedral.
-This essay is based on notes used for a lecture on Patristic Spirituality on 16 January 2012 in the Spirituality Programme as part of the Pastoral Formation module on the MTh course.
+This essay is based on notes used for a lecture on the Church History elective module (TH 7864) with Year I MTh students on 28 September 2012.